Jerome and Evelyn Ackerman: Personal life

 Jerome and Evelyn were married on September 12, 1948.
 Shortly after marrying, Jerry and Evelyn visited his parents, who had moved to Los Angeles.
 While there, they met Beatrice Wood and Gertrud and Otto Natzler.
 They also met John Follis, who, with Rex Goode, designed a series of large-scale ceramic planters they sold to Max and Rita Lawrence, who formed architectural pottery.

 As art students in 1949, Evelyn and Jerry found inspiration for a creative vision that changed their life and career.
-“For Modern Living,” an exhibition organized by Alexander Girard at the Detroit Institute of Arts, showcased the work of several innovative contemporary designers, including Ray and Charles Eames and George Nelson furniture, Kurt Versen lighting, and V’Soske carpets.
+“For Modern Living,” an exhibition organized by Alexander Girard at the Detroit Institute of Arts, showcased the work of several innovative contemporary designers, including Ray and Charles Eames and George Nelson furniture, Kurt Versen lighting, and V'Soske carpets.
 “It opened our eyes to an exciting new way of thinking and design expression.
-"We thought, if the Eames can do it, why can’t we?” remembers Jerry.
+"We thought, if the Eames can do it, why can’t we?”
+Jerry later recalled.

 In 1952, the Ackermans moved to Los Angeles.
 In 1960, their daughter Laura was born.